k-box/k-box/docs/developer/database.md

 - *users*: stores the users
 - *capabilities*: stores the default capabilities (see [User capabilities and Accounts](./user-capabilities-and-accounts))
-- *institutions*: caches the institution locally
 - *document_descriptors*: stores the document descriptors of the uploaded documents and the public document descriptor reference of starred public documents
 - *starred*: stores the starred document descriptors for each user
 - *files*: store the files metadata and link the logical representation to the filesystem
 - *groups*: stores the collections:
  - `is_private` attribute indicate if the collection is Personal to the user or not.
-If not, w.r.t.
-K-Box edition, can be Institutional or Project
+If not is a project collection
  - `color`: is a 6 digit field that stores the Hex Color value without the leading `#` character
 - *group_types*: stores the different group types available.
 Group types values are stored at database seeding time.
 Possible values are:
  - `GroupType::GENERIC` : generic collection